johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 In terminal 4, start the `nestMicroservice`.
 First make sure you're in the `nestMicroservice` directory, then run `npm run start:dev`.
 You should see the usual Nest startup logs, followed by the message `Microservice is listening...`.

 In terminal 3, we'll run the native `customerApp` to make the request.
 Earlier, we used this app to send requests to the native `customerService` app.
-Now we're sending those messages (via the Faye broker, of course) to the `nestMicroservice`.
+Now we're sending those exact same messages (via the Faye broker, of course) to the `nestMicroservice`.
 Make sure you're in the `customerApp` directory, then...

 ... keep your eyes on all three terminal windows so you don't miss the magic, and...